 Ecofys proposes six steps to increase the success in developing a pipeline attractive to MDBs and the GCF:

 - Identify the multilateral financiers that serve the target country: Financiers have specific regions where they focus their operations.
-The World Bank Group (WBG) and the GCF are global players, while other MDBs are focusing exclusively on specific regions.
+The World Bank Group (WBG) and the GCF are global electric fold up scooter players, while other MDBs are focusing exclusively on specific regions.